Tecnarca/Vose-Alias-Method/README.md

 non-uniform probability distribution, when normally (at least in C) the random number generator extracts from a uniform distribution.

+The objective of this particular implementation is to reduce as much as possible the execution time needed to extract some numbers, along with the time complexity.
+The explanation on how this was achived can be found below.

 ## How this works
 The algorithm used to do this is named `Vose's Alias Method`, and it is explained how it works very well [here](http://www.keithschwarz.com/darts-dice-coins).

 ### Computational Complexity
-We divide the complexity of this algorithms in three categories:
+We divide the complexity of this type of algorithms in three categories:
 * The space complexity (i.e. how much RAM it requires)
 * The initialization time complexity (i.e. how much time it takes to generate the vectors we need to make any extractions)